-WBCs are an important part of your immune system, helping your body to fight off diseases and infections.
-If you have too few white blood cells, you have a condition known as leukopenia.
+WBCs are an important part of your immune system.
+They help your body fight off diseases and infections.
+If you have too few WBCs, you have a condition known as leukopenia.

 Many diseases and conditions

 Blood cell or bone marrow conditions